SheharyarAmin/dart_sdk/doc/TenantManagementApi.md

 Create Tenant

-Create a new tenant organization.
+Create a new tenant organization using the normalized tenant service.
 The creator becomes the super admin of the tenant.

 ### Example
 ```dart